World alarmed by violence in US; thousands march in London

 In another expression of solidarity with American protesters, about 150 people marched through central Jerusalem on Saturday to protest the shooting death by Israeli police of an unarmed, autistic Palestinian man earlier in the day.
 Israeli police mistakenly suspected that the man, Iyad Halak, was carrying a weapon.
 When he failed to obey orders to stop, officers opened fire.

-Associated Press Writers David Rising in Berlin, Jon Gambrell in Dubai, United Arab Emirates, Frances D’Emilio in Rome, Zeina Karam in Beirut and Tia Goldenberg in Jerusalem contributed to this report.
+Associated Press Writers David Rising in Berlin, Jon Gambrell in Dubai, United Arab Emirates, Frances D’Emilio in Rome, Zeina Karam in Beirut, Tia Goldenberg in Jerusalem, Ken Moritsugu in Beijing, Jari Tanner in Helsinki, Finland, and Jim Heintz in Moscow, contributed to this report.

-Follow the AP’s latest news about racial protests in the U.S. at https://apnews.com/GeorgeFloyd